 The CAT depends on a couple using a variation of man on top sexual intercourse known as the “riding high” position.
 This changes the angle of the penis in the vagina.
 Also the way the man and woman thrust is different to conventional intercourse.

+Instead of thrusting in and out, the man and woman enjoy a kind of pelvic centered rocking, which produces pressure and counter-pressure between the partners.
+This pressure stimulates the man’s penis and the woman’s clitoris, gradually building up their sexual energy until they reach a powerful orgasm.
 Although this sounds complicated, when a couple discover how to do it, the coital alignment technique has a massive effect on the satisfaction and pleasure of women during intercourse.

 To be precise, women who use the coital alignment technique during lovemaking have many more orgasms during intercourse than women who do not use it.